 - 1″ Supportive Transition Layer – same as top layers

 - 2″ Cooling and Pressure Relief layer – same as the top layers

 - 1″ Top Comfort Layer – same as top layers

-The cover of the IDLE Sleep mattress is infused with Thermocool – a material that aids in heat dissipation and acts as phase-change temperature regulating material that cools you when you’re warm, and warms you when you are cool.
+The cover of the IDLE hybrid mattress is infused with Thermocool – a material that aids in heat dissipation and acts as phase-change body temperature regulating material that cools you when you’re warm, and warms you when you are cool in your bed.

 Dual Sided Design

 The IDLE hybrid mattress differs from almost all mattress brands on the market these days (or at least bed in the box models), in that it has the ability to be flipped over which helps prevent body indentation and softening up of the bed over time.

 Most of the flippable mattress models we have tested have two firmness levels one on each side, which at first we thought this bed provided, but instead – IDLE Hybrid differentiates their offering by having the SAME firmness on each side, so thereby allowing you to flip and rotate your bed like a traditional mattress.

 This will help extend your mattress life and also prevents any indentations or sagging from occurring if you or your partner is heavier than the other, so thereby allowing you to flip and rotate the bed preventing any of this from happening.
 A first among mattresses we have reviewed, for sure!

 IDLE Hybrid also offers you the ability to have different firmness options on each side (Medium firmness on one side and Luxury Firm on the other), but this makes it single sided actually, if you don’t flip it over.